Chianina-system/backend/README.md

-# GraphFlow (also named as Chianina)
+# Chianina (also named as GraphFlow)

-Welcome to the home repository of GraphFlow.
+Welcome to the home repository of Chianina.

-GraphFlow --- A Disk-based Envolving Graph System for Context- and Flow-Sensitive Static Analyses on Million Lines of C Code.
+Chianina --- A Disk-based Envolving Graph System for Context- and Flow-Sensitive Static Analyses on Million Lines of C Code.

-This README provides a how-to-use guide for GraphFlow.
+This README provides a how-to-use guide for Chianina.

 ## Getting started